Last updated August 21, 2020

 If I donate my tickets back, where does my donation go?

 Your donation will help fund our immediate operating expenses, including payroll.
-Ticket sales are a major source of income for Broadway Rose and canceling productions is a significant loss in our budget.
+Ticket sales account for the majority of income for Broadway Rose and canceling productions is a significant loss in our budget.
 If you are in a position to do so, please consider supporting Broadway Rose in this way.
 Broadway Rose is a 501(c)(3) nonprofit organization and your gift is tax-deductible.

 How can I help?

-Thank you for your generosity.
-This is an incredibly difficult time for our community, including those in the performing arts industry.
-As you make choices about how to help during this time, please consider making a donation to Broadway Rose Theatre’s operating fund by clicking here.
+Thank you for asking.
+This is an incredibly difficult time for many.
+If you are able to help during this time, please consider making a donation to Broadway Rose Theatre’s operating fund by clicking here.
 Another great way to support us is with a gift certificate, which you can purchase in any amount here.